Oracl Cwrwgl//Conwy //Coracle Conversations

 Prosiect gan // project by Lindsey Colbourne

-Lindsey Colbourne wants to find out whether the Conwy Coracle could be the perfect space or symbol for freshwater conversations?
-For fishing for or ‘gathering in’ different perspectives, perhaps exploring some of the questions Gofod Glas has been collecting?
+Since then we have been using the Conwy Conversational Coracle for fishing for or ‘gathering in’ different perspectives, and exploring the questions Gofod Glas has been collecting.

 Mae Oracl Cwrwgl Conwy bellach ar gael ar gyfer sgwrs!